tlemane/kmviz/docs/docs/interface/database.md

 <img src="../assets/query.png", class="ImageHelp">

 **kmviz** can display results for **only one pair of database/query** at a time.
 Database and query are selectable using these two dropdown selectors located at the top right corner.

+!!! tip "Important"
+    The `json` button allows to download all the results in a `json`.
+Use this file to explore your results later using a local [**kmviz instance**](session.md).
+This allows to reduce the server workload for multi-user instances.

 The blue switch allows to enable *auto update* on maps and plots.
 For details see [this section](#figures).